openfin/hello-openfin-selenium-example/README.md

 ## Guidelines

-Since all HTML5 applications in OpenFin environment need to be started with OpenFin API, chromeDriver.get(URL) is not supported.
-Test code needs to provides
+Since all HTML5 applications in the OpenFin environment need to be started with OpenFin API, chromeDriver.get(URL) is not supported.
+Test code needs to provide the
-OpenFinRVM and HTML5 app configuration to Chromedriver so it can start OpenFin Runtime and the html5 application before tests can run.  config.js has location of OpenFinRVM and URL of configuration file for Hello OpenFin app.
+OpenFinRVM and a HTML5 app configuration to Chromedriver so it can start OpenFin Runtime and the html5 application before tests can be run.  config.js has the location of OpenFinRVM and the URL for the 'Hello OpenFin' configuration file.

-Since there are always multiple applications/windows active in OpenFin Runtime, any test needs to first select the window that is being targeted.
-Each test script has function that selects the window by matching its title.
+Given there can be multiple applications/windows active in OpenFin Runtime, tests must begin by selecting the targeted window.
+Each test script has a function that selects the window by matching it's title.

-Since OpenFin Runtime is started by OpenFinRVM, Chromedriver does not have direct control of OpenFin Runtime.
+Since the OpenFin Runtime is started by OpenFinRVM, Chromedriver does not have direct control of the OpenFin Runtime.
 Chromedriver must be started before any test runs.
-Once test is complete, it needs to shut down OpenFin Runtime by running javascript code "fin.desktop.System.exit();".  driver.quit() does not shut down OpenFin Runtime since it does not have access.
-We will improve how Chromedriver controls OpenFin Runtime in the future release.
+Once a test is complete, it needs to shut down OpenFin Runtime by running javascript code "fin.desktop.System.exit();".  driver.quit() does not shut down OpenFin Runtime since it does not have access.
+Moving forward, we will improve how Chromedriver controls OpenFin Runtime in the future release.

+In Summary
+* Tests must target specific windows
+* Chromedriver must be started before tests are run
+* OpenFin RunTime must be shut down after a test is completed

 ## Prerequisites